trampgeek/moodle-qtype_coderunner/Readme.md

 template parameter string.
 That string is decoded from JSON to PHP, to yield the Twig context for all subsequent Twig operations on the question.
-When evaluating the template parameters with Twig the only context is the [STUDENT variable] (#the-twig-student-variable).
+When evaluating the template parameters with Twig the only context is the [STUDENT variable](#the-twig-student-variable).
 The output of that initial Twig run thus provides the context for subsequent evaluations of the question's template, text, test cases, etc.